 10 MET hr/wkvs.no activity

-‡ Additional analyses of 97,039 postmenopausal women (2,866 cases) found women whose daily routines included activities such as walking or heavy lifting/carrying had a lower risk of breast cancer compared to women who sat all day.
+‡ Additional analyses of 97,039 postmenopausal women (2,866 cases) found women whose daily routines included activities such as walking or heavy lifting/carrying had a lower risk of breast cancer than women who sat all day.

-** Among 64,777 premenopausal women in this study, average lifetime physical activity was found to decrease risk of breast cancer.
-Women who averaged at least 39 MET hours of activity a week during their lifetime had lower risk of breast cancer compared to inactive women, RR was 0.77 (0.64-0.93).
+†† Among 64,777 premenopausal women in this study, average lifetime physical activity was found to decrease the risk of breast cancer.
+Women who averaged at least 39 MET hours of activity a week during their lifetime had lower risk of breast cancer than inactive women, RR was 0.77 (0.64-0.93).